cert-manager/website/content/docs/getting-started/README.md

 This tutorial requires you to run certain commands and you will need to adapt some of them for your environment.
 Where ever you see a `$VARIABLE_NAME` in a command, you need to either replace the variable before you execute the command, or assign a value to the variable and export it so that the value can be substituted automatically by your shell.
-E.g. Here are the values that I used while writing this tutorial:
+For example, here are the values that I used while writing this tutorial:

 ```bash
 export PROJECT=jetstack-richard